Ookiiboy/ignoreBoy/README.md

   of your todo list.
 - For the low-low price of using this, there are some [sane defaults built-in](https://github.com/Ookiiboy/ignoreBoy/blob/main/flake.nix#L71C1-L76C24).
-  All the stuff you forget to add (or forget to add), now added by default!
+  All the stuff you forget to add (or never add but should), now added by default!
 - Did a goddamned Node.js project get added to your codebase by Alice.
 Don't know what to add to the `.gitignore`?
 Add `"Node"` to the array and be done with it.